 Sleep is a strong regulator of immunological processes.
 Many of the immune system functions have a characteristic rhythm that relies on a sleep-wake cycle.
 The study published in 2011 suggests that fast-acting immune cells peak in numbers during the wake of the cycle, optimizing the body’s defense and reparational mechanisms.

 Injuries and infections (due to an injury) are more likely to happen during the wake cycle; therefore, the body mobilizes its forces at that time.
-During the sleep cycle, processes related to forming and preserving long-lasting immunological memory became predominant activity.
+During the sleep cycle, processes related to forming and preserving long-lasting immunological memory became the predominant activity.

 4. Endocrine System

+The endocrine system is a network of organs called glands that make hormones to regulate your metabolism.
+Circadian rhythm and the sleep/wake cycle influence the endocrine system.
 The list of studies about the impact of sleep duration on metabolic health grows day by day, and based on the data gathered so far, we know that prolonged sleep restriction does the following:

 – Triggers a secretion of stress hormones